-In FY 2017, Emergency Solutions Grant (ESG) funds will pay for rapid re-housing and administrative costs.
-The ESG funds are used in conjunction with other locally appropriated funds to provide a robust array of prevention services.
-The Community Partnership for the Prevention of Homelessness (TCP), the contractor managing the Continuum of Care for the District of Columbia, administers ESG funds under the direction of and pursuant to a grant agreement from the Department of Human Services.
+In FY 2018, Emergency Solutions Grant (ESG) funds will pay for eligible rapid re-housing, emergency shelter essential services, and administrative costs.
+ESG funds will be used in conjunction with other locally appropriated funds to provide a robust array of services to prevent and end homelessness.